BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 physeq_compo
 ```

-How the data look like in the ASV_table now ?
-What is the sum of all ASVs in a sample ?
+How does the data look like in the ASV_table now?
+What is the sum of all ASVs in a sample?

 <details>
   <summary>See the answer</summary>